theship/jubu_site/docs/blog/posts/creating-developer-content.md

 * content infrastructure
 * content pipeline automation

-Note the big mistake a startup often makes is to hire a content strategist.
+Note the big mistake a startup often makes is to hire a content strategist first.
 This is because the money starts flowing to marketing and sales folks.
 They have the budgetary influence and an urgent need: explain our offerings or folks won't know they want it.
 Their understanding of content, however, stops at a cursory level of a technical buyer.
 While this target audience may have domain knowledge of their vertical, they do not need details required to complete successful, production-quality output.
 The content strategist is usually hired to get everything in the right structure to walk a visitor through offerings and sales funnels.
 There’s a faulty overloading of the term “content”, here.
 (Due to an interesting history of market forces, content strategy has not become a corollary to technical strategy.)
 There are exceptional content strategists whose hire may result in a worthy ROI, but they are usually hired as _marketing_ content specialists.
 Their expertise is not in developing a framework for the extraction of knowledge for reuse.

 ## Bootstrapping content engineering